“All the world’s a stage, and all the men and women merely players,” spoken by Jaques in As You Like It.

-Harding Woodworth is a member of the Board of Governors at the Emily Dickinson Museum, Amherst, MA, and of the Poetry Board at the Folger Shakespeare Library in Washington, D.C., where she and her husband live when they are not at their cabin in the mountains of Western North Carolina.
-You can find Anne on FaceBook (Anne Harding Woodworth), Twitter (@aesopseagles), and instagram (annehardingwoodworthpoet).
+Harding Woodworth and her husband live in Washington DC, when they are not at their cabin in the mountains of Western North Carolina.
+You can find Anne on FaceBook (Anne Harding Woodworth), on X (@aesopseagles), and instagram (annehardingwoodworthpoet).

 Books and Chapbooks